roma-glushko/roma-glushko.github.io/content/blog/heap/index.md

 The first thing we need to do is to build a max heap from an unsorted array.
 We can already visualize the array as a heap, but it would **luck the max heap property**.

 Notice that **leaf nodes can't violate the heap property** since they don't have any child nodes.
 Hence, we can start looking at possible violations from the second-to-last level.
-The index of last parent element on that level we can get via `n // 2` where `n` is a size of the array.
+The index of the last parent element on that level we can get via `n // 2` where `n` is the size of the array.

 We start moving from right to left, from the bottom to the top of the heap.
 For each parent node, we need to make sure that the property of the heap holds true.
 If there is any violations, we just switch the current parent node with a child node that is greater than it (which violates the heap property).